Benson Ginsburg

-Benson Earl Ginsburg (July 16, 1918 – August 17, 2016) was an American behavior geneticist who taught at the University of Chicago and the University of Connecticut.
+Benson Earl Ginsburg (July 16, 1918 – August 17, 2016) was an American behavioral geneticist who taught at the University of Chicago and the University of Connecticut.
 He was a co-founder of the Behavior Genetics Association.

 Early life and education

-Ginsburg was born on July 16, 1918 in Detroit, Michigan.
+Ginsburg was born on July 16, 1918, in Detroit, Michigan.
 His parents, Sonia and Morris Ginsburg, were both recently arrived Jewish immigrants from Russia.
 He received his undergraduate education at Wayne State University, where he was originally a journalism major, before switching to majoring in English, and then becoming a biology major in the second semester of his junior year.
 He graduated from Wayne State cum laude in 1939, and received his master's degree from there in 1941.
 He then enrolled in a summer class in zoology at the University of Chicago, where he received his Ph.D. in 1943 under the supervision of Sewall Wright.

 Career

 Ginsburg joined the faculty of the University of Chicago in 1946, where he helped develop an undergraduate natural science program, of which he was later the chair.
 Also in 1946, he and his family began taking summer trips to Bar Harbor, Maine, and he began conducting research at the Jackson Laboratory in mice and rabbits.
 He continued to conduct research at the Jackson Laboratory every summer until the 1980s.
 In 1963, he was appointed the William Rainey Harper Professor of Biology at the University of Chicago, a position he held until leaving the university's faculty in 1968.
 That year, he joined the faculty of the University of Connecticut, where he co-founded the Department of Biobehavioral Sciences in 1969.
 He headed this department from 1969 to 1985.
 He played a major role in founding the Behavior Genetics Association, and hosted its first meeting on the University of Connecticut's campus in 1971.
 He retired from the University of Connecticut in 1997, after which he became an emeritus professor there; he remained an active researcher even after his retirement.